Getting Started in the Arts with Ellis Hutch of Quick ‘n’ Dirty Tips for Artists.

 Click here to book with a members access code.

-Getting Started as an Artist is part of the Dare to Deliver program of professional developments for artists and will be rolled out in every STA local government area throughout 2021.
-More locations added soon.
+Getting Started in the Arts is part of the Dare to Deliver program of professional developments for creatives.

 About the facilitator